iamhenry/zero-proof-waitlist/README.md

 1. Push your code to GitHub
 2. Import your repository in Vercel
 3. Add environment variables in Vercel:
    - Add `GOOGLE_SHEET_ID` as is
-   - For `GOOGLE_APPLICATION_CREDENTIALS`, you have two options:
+   - For `GOOGLE_APPLICATION_CREDENTIALS`:

-     Option 1 (Recommended for production):

      - Copy the ENTIRE contents of your `service-account.json` file
-     - Create a new environment variable in Vercel called `GOOGLE_APPLICATION_CREDENTIALS_JSON`
-     - Paste the JSON contents as the value
+     - Paste it directly as the value for `GOOGLE_APPLICATION_CREDENTIALS`
-     - Update your code to use this JSON string instead of reading from a file

-     Option 2:

-     - Upload the `service-account.json` file directly to Vercel
-     - Set `GOOGLE_APPLICATION_CREDENTIALS` to the path where Vercel stores it
+     - Make sure to include all JSON fields and format it as a single line
+     - Example format:
+       ```
+       GOOGLE_APPLICATION_CREDENTIALS={"type":"service_account","project_id":"your-project","private_key_id":"...","private_key":"-----BEGIN PRIVATE KEY-----\n..."}
+       ```
 4. Deploy!

 ### Other Deployment Platforms

 For other platforms, ensure you:

-1. Set up all environment variables
+1. Set up all environment variables as described above
-2. Either include the service account JSON file in your deployment or use the JSON contents as an environment variable
+2. Use the JSON content directly in `GOOGLE_APPLICATION_CREDENTIALS`
 3. Verify the service account has access to your Google Sheet

 ## Environment Variables for Production